 If you plan to show YouTube videos in your classroom, I highly recommend that you read this blog post by Catherine, the Brown Bag Teacher.
 She shares three ways to eliminate YouTube video ads so that you can safely play these learning videos in your classroom.

-This is HANDS DOWN my favorite syllable video.
-(As in, we did it almost weekly, sometimes more 😂)
+This is HANDS DOWN my favorite video to teach syllables.
+(As in, we did it almost weekly, sometimes more 😂😬)

 This is an older Jack Hartmann video with a lot of examples of 1, 2 and 3 syllable words.
 I like variety of words offered and that they are all mixed up.